datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 expected actions when called.

-In Cement, we call the implementation of interfaces ``handlers`` and provide the ability to easily register, and retrieve them via the :ref:`cement.core.handler` library.
+In Cement, we call the implementation of interfaces ``handlers`` and provide the ability to easily register, and retrieve them via the app.

 API References: